About Uniform Convergence

 Uniform Convergence is a one-woman play, written and performed by mathematics graduate student Corrine Yap.
 It juxtaposes the stories of two women trying to find their place in a white male-dominated academic world.
 The first is of historical Russian mathematician Sofia Kovalevskaya, who was lauded as a pioneer for women in science but only after years of struggle for recognition.
 Her life's journey is told through music and movement, in both Russian and English.
 The second is of a fictional Asian-American woman, known only as "Professor", trying to cope with the prejudice she faces in the present.
 As she teaches an introductory real analysis class, she uses mathematical concepts to draw parallels to the race and gender conflicts she encounters in society today.

-If you have seen a recent production of Uniform Convergence and would like to leave a review, please fill out the contact form.
+If you would like to leave a review, view a recording of the current play, or invite Corrine to perform at your school, please fill out the contact form.

 (2019) Princeton University - sponsored by Noetherian Ring and Princeton Math Club

 University of Georgia - sponsored by AWM chapter